Parth099/College-Notes/College Math/Modern Algebra/Graded HW/HW 3.md

 This shows that $f(n) = n \cdot 1_R$

-Since no specific $f$ was chosen to be the ring homomorphism it must follow that this one is unique.
+Since no specific $f$ was chosen to be the ring homomorphism it must follow that it is unique.